DZXTRICKS/maptify-a-notification-forwarder/README.md

 [![API](https://img.shields.io/badge/API-26%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=26)
 [![made-with-kotlin](https://img.shields.io/badge/Made%20with-Kotlin-17216E.svg)](https://kotlinlang.org/)

 An Android app to relay Google Maps navigation notifications to smartwatches and other wearables that don't receive them natively.
+This is a fork that fixes the app and add several quaily of life improvements to the notification relaying experience... or so i hope :)

 ## The Problem